FRC830/basic-robot/README.md

 ![](assets/adoc.png)

-> Some additional methods are inherited from `BaseMotorController`.
+> Some additional methods are inherited from `BaseTalon` and then `BaseMotorController`.
 This is a standard c++ inheritable pattern, as the TalonSRX just adds additional functionality to a basic motor.
 Some methods we can see here include `SetInverted` (not shown in the picture), which inverts a motor, and many more.
 >
 We can click on the constructor to figure out what we need to setup the motor which turns out to be the CAN Device ID on our robot.

 ![](assets/talonc.png)

-We also can see other methods that could be useful, like `Set(TalonSRXControlMode mode, double value)`.
+We will be using `Set(TalonSRXControlMode mode, double value)` later.

-**On your own, pull up the documentation for `VictorSPX``**
+**On your own, pull up the documentation for the `VictorSPX` class**

-**Also try to find the documentation for the `XboxController`  and `DifferentialDrive class.
-What page would these most likely be located on?**
+**Find the documentation for the `XboxController`  and `DifferentialDrive` class.**

 ## Step 3c: Research - Reverse Engineering